CiscoDevNet/terraform-provider-cdo/docs/resources/ftd_device.md

 - `access_policy_name` (String) The name of the Cloud FMC access policy that will be used by the FTD
 - `licenses` (List of String) Comma separated list of licenses of this FTD, it must at least contains the "BASE" license.
 - `name` (String) A human-readable name for the Firewall Threat Defense (FTD).
-This should be unique among FTDs
+This name must be unique.
 - `virtual` (Boolean) Whether this FTD is virtual.
 If false, performance_tier is ignored

 ### Optional